awsdocs/aws-single-sign-on-user-guide/doc_source/howtosignup.md

 1. Choose **Verify email address**\.
 We then send a verification code to your email address\.
 **Note**
-Email from the AWS SSO service comes from the address [no-reply@signin.aws](no-reply@signin.aws)\.
+Email from the IAM Identity Center service comes from the address [no-reply@signin.aws](no-reply@signin.aws)\.
 We recommend that you configure your mail system so that it accepts email from this address and does not treat it as junk or spam\.
 You might receive a different email from us if there is a problem creating your account\.
 Review this email and follow its instructions to correct the problem\.

 1. Under **Verification code**, enter the code that you received\.
 Then choose **Verify**\.